Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 Along with Form I-134, the U.S. citizen should provide copies of documents proving income, as described below.
 Not every consulate will require such extensive documentation, but in case yours does, it's best to prepare in advance rather than risk delays in the process.

 Letter from U.S. citizen's bank(s) confirming the account(s).
-The U.S. citizen should ask all of his or her banks holding money reported in Form I-134 to draft simple letters confirming the accounts.
+The U.S. citizen (you) should ask all of your banks holding money reported in Form I-134 to draft simple letters confirming the accounts.
 The letters can be addressed "To Whom It May Concern," and should state the date the account was opened, the total amount deposited over the last year, and the present balance.
 Banks will often (without your asking) also state an average balance.
 Be aware that if this is much lower than the present amount, the consulate will wonder whether the U.S. citizen got a quick loan from a friend to make the financial situation look more impressive.
 Some consulates prefer a recent bank statement instead.

 Bond information.
 If you stated the amount of bonds you hold, create a list containing their serial numbers and denominations with the name of the record owner(s) of each bond.